Skip to content

 • Behind-the-scenes content (add genuine value)

-Email subscribers convert at much higher rates than social media followers because they have already taken an extra step to stay connected with you — and that voluntary action signals a depth of interest that passive social followers rarely match.
+Email subscribers convert at much higher rates than social media followers because they’ve already taken an extra step to stay connected.
+That voluntary action signals a depth of interest that passive social followers rarely match.

 Your link-in-bio page is the last stop before someone subscribes.
-If it is confusing, ugly, or slow, you are losing subscribers who were already ready to pay.
-The difference between a subscriber and a bounce at this final step is often nothing more than the clarity and quality of your link-in-bio page.
+If it’s confusing, ugly, or slow, you’re losing subscribers who were already ready to pay.

 • A compelling headline (“Your exclusive access starts here”)